 The Virtue of Work and the Making of a Fully-grown Person

 Work is the determining factor of a man’s self-worth and dignity.
-It is what every one of us is often associated with as a description and understanding of our personhood.
+It is what everyone of us is often associated with as a description and understanding of our personhood.
 Bennett writes, “When you are asked, what is your work in the world going to be?
 What will be your works?”[2]
 He asserts that these are not fundamental questions about jobs and pay, but questions about life.
-In order words, what is the definition of your life?
+In other words, what is the definition of your life?

 Work, Bennett says, is applied effort.
-That is, whatsoever we expend our energy on for the sake of getting things done in our community or society.
-Work is not a career you learned in school, rather, it is a vocation you are called to fulfill.
+That is, whatever we expend our energy on for the sake of getting things done in our community or society.
+Work is not a career you learned in school; rather, it is a vocation you are called to fulfill.
 Bennett argues that work in this sense is not viewed as what we do for a living but what we do with our living.[3]
-Work then is the reason or purpose to which you were born.
-When you commit to this type of work, it is only a question of time, you are bound to succeed.
+Work, then, is the reason or purpose to which you were born.
+When you commit to this type of work, it is only a question of time; you are bound to succeed.

 If you are passionate about writing and understand the power to shape culture through writing, please contact us immediately, and our representatives will walk you through how you can join our team of writers at the Africana Leadership Digest.